OpenEnergyPlatform/academy/docs/courses/07_enable_comparisons.md

-# 06 - Comparing data - Enable scenario projection comparison (under development)
+# 06 - Comparing data - Enable scenario projection comparison

 This training course provides guidance on how you can document typical numerical data from climate and energy modelling so that the likelihood of a good-quality semi-automated scenario projection comparison based on the Open Enrgy Knowledgegraph (OEKG) increases.